Langevin equation with potential of mean force: The case of anchored bath: Langevin equation

-and interpreted as the deviation of the force, exerted by the bath on the system fixed at $X$, from the average value $\langle F(X)\rangle$.
-Clearly, $E_0(t)$ does not depend on $P$, but it does depend on $X$.
+and interpreted as the deviation of the force $F_0(t)$, exerted by the bath on the system fixed at $X$, from the average value $\langle F(X)\rangle$.
+Clearly, $E_0(t)$ does not depend on $P$, but it does depend on the system's position $X$.

 That dependence does not complicate the matter if the bath is a homogeneous non-anchored fluid.
 In that case, the dependence of forces on positions occurs only through the differences $X-x_i$ and $x_i-x_j$.
 When taking average over the bath coordinates $x_i$, one can change the integration variables $x_i'=x_i-X$, so that the integrands depend on $x_i'$ and $x_i'-x_j'$, but not on $X$.
 Therefore, although $F$ and $F_0(t)$ depend on $X$, their moments and correlations do not.
-As a result, $\langle F\rangle=0$ by symmetry, the PMF is reduced to the external potential, $\nabla V_*=\nabla V_{ex}$, and the correlation $\langle E\, E_0(t)\rangle=\langle F\,F_0(t)\rangle$ does not depend on $X$.
+Moreover, $\langle F\rangle=0$ by symmetry.
+As a result, the PMF is reduced to the external potential, $\nabla V_*=\nabla V_{ex}$, $E_0(t)$ coincides with $F_0(t)$, and the correlation $\langle F\, E_0(t)\rangle=\langle F\,F_0(t)\rangle$ does not depend on $X$.
 Clearly, that correlation also does not depend on $P$ and bath variables.
-Therefore, the propagator $e^{Lt}$ in the integral term of Eq. (\ref{gle3}) can be dropped, and the equation takes the form of the standard generalized Langevin equation
+Therefore, the propagator $e^{Lt}$ in the integral term of Eq. (\ref{gle33}) can be dropped, and the equation takes the form of the standard generalized Langevin equation